Mindfulness and mental health

 It is not, however, any kind of cure-all.
 It is simply a technique that can help you to manage your thoughts.
 If it works for you, by all

-You are not, however, going to be able to ‘cure’ your bipolar disorder (or any other serious mental health condition) by mindful meditation, however much you would like to believe this is possible.
+You are not, however, going to be able to ‘cure’ your bipolar disorder (or any other serious mental health condition) by mindful meditation.

 There is a place for mindfulness, but there is also a place for medication and medical care.